searxng/searxng/docs/admin/installation-docker.rst

 Get Docker
 ==========

-If you plan to build and maintain a docker image by your own, make sure you have `Docker installed <https://docs.docker.com/get-docker/>`_ and on Linux, don't forget to add your user to the docker group (log out and log back in so that your group membership is re-evaluated):
+If you plan to build and maintain a docker image by yourself, make sure you have `Docker installed <https://docs.docker.com/get-docker/>`_.
+On Linux don't forget to add your user to the docker group (log out and log back in so that your group membership is re-evaluated):